SmithEcophysLab/ecophys_sp2019/Notes/Notes_03.07.19.md

 ## Objectives
 - Continue talking about plant responses to nutrients
 - Discuss Yuan and Chen (2015)
+- Tie together global change

 ## Agenda
 1. Mini-quiz on plant responses to nutrients + discussion
+2. Some new relevant research is out!
-2. Discussion of Yuan and Chen (2015)
+3. Discussion of Yuan and Chen (2015)
-3. Discuss Jasper Ridge hypotheses
+4. Discuss Jasper Ridge hypotheses
 	- [Link to hypotheses](../Miscellaneous/Jasper_Ridge/Jasper_Ridge_hypotheses.md)

 ## Homework